AnghelLeonard/Hibernate-SpringBoot/README.md

 34. **[How @ElementCollection With @OrderColumn Works](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootElementCollectionWithOrderColumn)**

 **Description:** This application reveals the performance penalties of using `@ElementCollection`.
 In this case, with `@OrderColumn`.
 But, as you can see in this application, by adding `@OrderColumn` can mitigate some performance penalties when operations take place near the collection tail (e.g., add/remove at/from the end of the collection).
+Mainly, all elements situated before the adding/removing entry are left untouched, so the performance penalty can be ignored if we affect rows close to the collection tail.

 **Key points:**\
      - an `@ElementCollection` doesn't have a Primary Key\